Lesser white-fronted goose

 The Lesser White-Fronted Goose Project was launched in the 1970s by the Swedish Association for Hunting and Wildlife Management and has been supported by, among others, the Swedish Environmental Protection Agency and WWF.
 Collaboration with Nordens Ark began as soon as the park opened in 1989.
 Since then, Nordens Ark has sent more than 50 lesser white-fronted geese to the release project, and in total, the project released 348 lesser white-fronted geese in the Swedish mountains between 1981 and 1999.
-The birds were released together with barnacle geese (Branta leucopsis), which served as foster parents.
+The birds were released together with barnacle geese, Branta leucopsis, which served as foster parents.
 Using foster parents meant that the birds’ migration route could be deliberately altered to new over-wintering sites, mainly in Holland.
 The method succeeded, and in recent years a dozen pairs bred in the mountains of Lapland.
-The project made no releases between 2000 and 2006 after it was discovered that some geese in the breeding population carried genes of the greater white-fronted goose (Anser albifrons), a related species.
+The project made no releases between 2000 and 2006 after it was discovered that some geese in the breeding population carried genes of the greater white-fronted goose, Anser albifrons, a close related species.
 As a result, all the geese used up to 1999 were taken out of the breeding programme.

 The project was given new impetus in 2006 when a breeding population of wild-caught lesser white-fronted geese was established.
-In a multi-year partnership with Russian agencies and goose researchers, more than 50 lesser white-fronted goslings were captured on the Russian tundra (without damage to the Russian population) and transported to Sweden and the new breeding centre constructed at Nordens Ark.
+In a multi-year partnership with Russian agencies and goose researchers, more than 50 lesser white-fronted goslings were captured on the Russian tundra (without damaging the wild Russian population) and transported to Sweden and the new breeding centre constructed at Nordens Ark.
 The Russian birds reproduced for the first time in 2008, when two males and a female were hatched.
 Since then, a further breeding facility has been built, this time at the Öster Malma premises of the Swedish Association for Hunting and Wildlife Management.
-Between 2010 and 2014, the two centres have hatched and released 147 youngsters of Russian descent in the Swedish mountains.

 All the geese that were placed out were checked thoroughly by a vet and ring-marked prior to release.
 Ring-marking is necessary to enable individual birds to be identified and tracked if and when they are spotted at resting sites and over-wintering areas.